Deous/VSC-Guide-for-esp32/README.md

 ## Install VSC extensions

-After the installation open editor and go to 'Extensions' section to browse all available vsc extensions You need the following:
+After the installation open editor and go to 'Extensions' section to browse all available vsc extensions.
+You need the following:

 - C++